Streampunk/dynamorse-deprecated/README.md

 * Set the name and description of the NMOS node that is advertised as the self node.
 * Set the names and descriptions for the NMOS devices represented by this NMOS node, with the _generic_ device representing edge flows that are exposed or consumed externally and the _pipelines_ device representing internal flows.
 When detected, the _generic_ flows are registered with a local registration API.
 * Defaults for the RTP extension headers found in streams supporting the [NMOS in stream timing and identity](https://github.com/AMWA-TV/nmos-in-stream-id-timing) specification.
 These defaults are used where no SDP is available on input or when a new stream in created as an output.
-* Configure the address and port of the connection for sending metrics data to an influx database.
+* Configure the address and port of the connection for sending metrics data to an influx database (to follow - [issue](https://github.com/Streampunk/dynamorse/issues/11)).

 ### Examples to try